Live at the Nut Bar

-Squirrel Founder John Bolton (better known as JB) and Chief David Cunningham (DC) sit down together, sometimes with guests, to chew the fat.
+Chief Squirrel David Cunningham (DC) sits down with special guests to chew the fat.

 They discuss things like finance, the economy, investing and what's happening with mortgage interest rates.